JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_metadata.md

 > **TIP** Do not remove existing keys, but deprecate them instead to help Theme authors upgrade their existing themes.

-Color keys can be used via `JBColor#namedColor` providing defaults for Light and Dark theme:
+Color keys can be used via `JBColor.namedColor()` providing defaults for Light and Dark theme:
 ```java
   private static final Color SECTION_HEADER_FOREGROUND =
     JBColor.namedColor("Plugins.SectionHeader.foreground", new JBColor(0x787878, 0x999999));